 An instance covers one grid in the counties, and up to five contiguous blocks in Baltimore City.
 We will make special arrangements in cases where your project straddles a grid line, perhaps with special pricing, or perhaps not, depending on the volume of material we have for the area.
 Call us and ask.

 The problem with searching our site if you're not logged in with an instance is that you can't see in detail what we have in an area, only the number of records.
 So we created subscriptions that allow access to the site for in-depth searching (and access to the ancient surveying records and also some other non-geographic-specific records) to see what specifically we have, anywhere in the state.
 Thus, one can see if the 6 records we list in an area are actual Martenet surveys, or railroad valuation maps or Coonan surveys or whatever.
-Additionally, subscribers have access to other resources to assist in research, for instance Charles Pielert's massive book listing land grants, ordinances and laws concerning public corporations, all the Baltimore City ordinances stretching back to 1797 and forward to 2008, most all of the city directories, the records of the Baltimore Town Commissioners (who had the authority to settle boundary disputes), most of the early appellate court reports, and other useful, hard to find data.
-In fact, as far as we can tell, our digital archive is the most comprehensive one in existence for this sort of data, comprising nearly a half million pages of material--and that's not including our survey record archive!
+Additionally, subscribers have access to other resources to assist in research, for instance Charles Pielert's massive book listing land grants, ordinances and laws concerning public corporations, all the Baltimore City ordinances stretching back to 1797 and forward to 2008, all of the city directories, the records of the Baltimore Town Commissioners (who had the authority to settle boundary disputes), all of the early appellate court reports, and other useful, hard to find data.
+In fact, as far as we can tell, our digital archive is the most comprehensive one in existence for this sort of data, comprising over 600,000 pages of material--and that's not including our survey record archive!
 Furthermore, any instances bought during an active subscription are discounted.
 And the more instances bought, the steeper the discount.

 Our bias in all this is to make the site a compelling buy.
 Only you can judge whether we've been sucessful at that or not.